 We’ve received word that McKayla Maroney is at least back in the gym after the concussion she suffered at the recent Visa Championships, and we haven’t received any information suggesting that she won’t be able to compete in this week’s Olympic Trials in San Jose.
 But the truth is, we still need to be ready for it.

 There’s been a lot of new research and updated guidelines on concussions over the last couple of years, all pointing towards more conservative management and “return-to-play” principles.
 Current guidelines strongly recommend not allowing athletes to return to activity while they still have any symptoms related to the concussion at all.
 These somewhat vague symptoms include headache, dizziness, fatigue, sensitivity to light or noise, irritability, depression, or difficulty with sleep, attention, memory, or concentration.
+You can resolve half of the listed mental problem at Legacy Healing Center through their therapies, but the some of the much exigent problems will need proper research.
 While these might describe any of us when we haven’t had our morning coffee, when caused by a concussion, these symptoms can be persistent and very difficult to predict.
 Symptoms can last anywhere from days, to weeks, to months, and during that time, the guidelines recommend a lot of physical and mental rest to allow the brain to recover as quickly as possible.
 Returning to activity must be done gradually, and the reemergence of any of the above symptoms suggests the need to back off.

 Envisioning McKayla Maroney compete skills like a Yurchenko 2 ½ (“Amanar”) on vault, a 3 ½ twist on floor, and just about anything on a 4-inch wide beam less than three weeks after the major hit she took is enough to make any of us queasy.
 And we don’t even have to do it.